NEUBIAS/training-resources/_modules/filter_convolution.md

   - Understand the basic principle of a convolutional filter.
   - Apply convolutional filters to an image.
 motivation: |
-  Convolutional filters are very important, because
+  Convolutional filters, also called linear filters, are very important, because
   - the widely used Gaussian blur smoothing often is implemented as a convolutional filter.
   - the widedly used Laplacian of Gaussian (Log) or Difference of Gaussian (DoG) spot detection filters often are implemented as a convolutional filters.
   - famous edge detection filters (Sobel) are convolutional filters.